 Running Google's Chrome OS rather than Windows, they focus on what computing has been all about since the late '90s, the web browser.

 With low-impact processors and barely HD screens starting at 1366 x 768 resolution, most of these machines are also designed to last.
 Almost every Chromebook claims between 7 and 9 hours of battery life and comes within a few hours of that range, based on our testing.
 If you're unclear what specs you should be on the lookout for when purchasing a Chromebook, we've developed a nifty little cheat sheet for you.

-Prices will start to climb above the budget range, as is the case with the new Chromebook Pixel ($999, £670, AU$1,320), a laptop whose specs put it in direct competition with the new MacBook, especially in the classroom, where Chromebooks are gaining significant market share.
+Prices will start to climb above the budget range, as is the case with the new Chromebook Pixel 2 ($999, £670, AU$1,320), a laptop whose specs put it in direct competition with the new MacBook, especially in the classroom, where Chromebooks are gaining significant market share.
 Despite the expanding Chromebook market, there should always be something within your spending limit.
-Or, if you require something out of the ordinary, there are even ruggedized versions of Chromebooks designed to withstand the abuse of children.

 At that point, it all comes down to size (and price), with Chromebooks available as small as 11.6 inches and as large as 14 inches.
 There are even Chromebook hybrids now, thanks to Google's Pixel C tablet.
 Always updated, here are our top-ranking Chromebook reviews...

 1. Google Chromebook Pixel 2015